 Dispersive mutualism describes a situation where the parties involved exhibit mutualism where one of the parties helps enhance the dispersion of propagules of the other party’s offspring.

-The mechanism is described below-
+The mechanism of mutualism is described below-

 The mycorrhizal fungi are beneficial in forming symbiotic partnerships with the plants, especially trees in which they penetrate their root systems.
 The fungi increase the efficiency of water and nutrient uptake from the soil including phosphorous and nitrogen.
 In exchange, the fungi provide organic compounds, especially sugars and carbohydrates synthesized by the plant through photosynthesis.